mattvenn/magic_challenge/mag/README.md

 # Setup

-Make sure $PDK_ROOT, $PDK env vars are setup and magicrc symlink is correct:
+Make sure the $PDK_ROOT & $PDK environment variables are setup.

-    ln -s $PDK_ROOT/sky130A/libs.tech/magic/sky130A.magicrc

-# Change Makefiles
+# Update files for your project name

-* update Makefiles to set your project name
+* update Makefiles to set your project name at the top of the file
-* update all the tcl scripts in ./mag/tcl to the name of your project
 * update src/project.v to match your project name

 # Initialise the project

-Substitute for your name and run:
+Substitute `<your project name>` for your name and run:

     make <your project name>.mag